 Dhermi (Dhërmi) was my favorite place we stayed in Albania!
 Dhermi Beach is the longest I saw in Albania and seems to cater to more upscale tourists.
 The village itself lies up a hill from the water and has beautiful old stone houses built into the side of a mountain.

 You’ll have to walk the last couple of kilometers, but I promise it’s worth it!
+This was definitely my happy place on the Albanian Riviera, and I plan on returning to Gjipe Beach again and again.

 No Photoshop necessary!